LibraryOfCongress/concordia/README.md

 Concordia leverages the [LOC’s API](https://libraryofcongress.github.io/data-exploration/) to pull materials from the Library's catalog.
 In future developments, completed transcriptions will be exported as a single document, in bulk by item, project or campaign, or as BagIt bags.

-_Concordia and crowd.loc.gov are supported by the National Digital Trust._
+_Concordia and crowd.loc.gov are supported by the National Digital Library Trust Fund._

 ## Want to help?